ilia-fischer/dataex-api/README.md

 Docker:

 1. To build image: `docker build -t dataex-api .`
+[Optional if you have indpedent mongodb]:
   2. To run container: `docker run -p 3000:3000 --name dataex-api-container dataex-api`
   3. To stop container: `docker rm -f dataex-api-container``
+4. To run the whole setup: `docker-compose up`
+5. To stop the whole setup: `docker-compose down`

 Usage examples: